dsc-courses/dsc106-2025-wi/labs/lab05/index.md

 ## Step 5: Turning the pie into filtering UI for our projects

 **Visualizations are not just output.**
-Interactive visualizations allow you to _interact_ with the data as well and explore it more effective ways.
+Interactive visualizations allow you to _interact_ with the data as well and explore it in more effective ways.

 In this step, we will turn our pie chart into a filtering UI for our projects, so we can click on the wedge or legend entry for a given year and only see projects from that year.